-- The Principal Investigator for a Targeted Infusion Project must be the individual who will direct the implementation of the project activities. - The Principal Investigator for a Broadening Participation Research Project must be responsible for managing the project and must be one of the key researchers.
-At least one of the Principal Investigators must have experience in education or social science research - The Principal Investigator for a Research Initiation Award must be a faculty member in a STEM or STEM education discipline at the HBCU.
-Co-Principal Investigators and senior personnel are not permitted. - The Principal Investigator and co-Principal Investigators for an Implementation Project, ACE Implementation Project, or a Broadening Participation Research Center must be the key personnel that will be responsible for guiding the implementation of the project or Center.
+- The Principal Investigator for a Targeted Infusion Project must be the individual who will direct the implementation of the project activities. - The Principal Investigator for a Research on Broadening Participation in STEM Project must be the individual responsible for managing the project and must be one of the primary researchers. - The Principal Investigator for a Research Initiation Award must be a faculty member in a STEM or STEM education discipline at the HBCU.
+Co-Principal Investigators and senior personnel are not permitted. - The Principal Investigator and Co-Principal Investigators for an Implementation Project or a Broadening Participation Research Center must be the individuals that will be responsible for guiding the implementation of the project or Center.
+A PI or Co-PI of an active BPRC may not be a